 The Personal and Social Responsibility Inventory (PSRI): An Institutional Climate Measure is a campus climate survey developed originally as part of an initiative called Core Commitments: Educating Students for Personal and Social Responsibility.
 A joint webinar between BTtoP and PSRI author Bob Reason is available at https://www.youtube.com/watch?v=SnOOVKmiVdQ.

 BTtoP recommends this logic model development guide created by the Kellogg Foundation "to give staff of nonprofits and community members alike sufficient orientation to the underlying principles of 'logic modeling' to use this tool to enhance their program planning, implementation, and dissemination activities."
-An accompanying logic model template from National Evaluator Ashley Finley (email@example.com) is available upon request.
+An accompanying logic model template from Former National Evaluator Ashley Finley is available upon request (firstname.lastname@example.org).
 A webinar led by Finley, with accompanying materials, can be found at https://www.youtube.com/watch?v=nVuIzqHs13Q.

 Through AAC&U’s VALUE Project teams of faculty nationwide collaborated on the development of rubrics to directly assess student development in 15 critical skill and knowledge areas.
 Included among these are specific rubrics that may be helpful for the assessment of BTtoP-related efforts such as: “Civic Engagement – Local and Global,” “Intercultural Knowledge and Competence,” “Ethical Reasoning,” “Foundations and Skills for Lifelong Learning,” “Integrative Learning,” and “Teamwork,” among others.